|My Favourite Planet > English > People > |

 Dion Archaeological Museum.

-Marble head of a female member
+Marble head of a female member of

-the family of Asklepios.
+the family of Asklepios, perhaps his

 From a marble basin for holy water